ruby/rbs/doc/syntax.md

 ### Tuple type

-Tuples are `Array` objects, fixed size, and heterogeneous.
+Tuples are `Array` objects, fixed size and heterogeneous.

 ```
 [ ]                               # Empty like `[]`